Top of page

 The Non-licensure Pathway is optimal for students whose schedules are limited due to studying abroad, double-majoring, participating in collegiate athletics, and/or will be seeking a teaching license as part of an initial licensure Master’s program after graduation.
 There is no formal application to the Elementary Education Non-licensure Pathway.
 For more information about major/minor declaration, see the University Registrar’s Office.

+Along with the 29 hours of core education courses, students will also take 6 hours of education electives to fulfill the 35-credit hour major.
 Elective courses may be chosen from among the list of approved courses.
 Additional elective courses may have been approved since publication of the academic bulletin.
 The major advisor maintains a complete list of all approved elective courses.
-For course descriptions, see the course listings in this bulletin.
+For course descriptions, see the course listings in the academic bulletin.

 Wake Forest University believes that the teaching profession is important to society and that society’s welfare is significantly affected by the quality of educational leadership.
 One of the important objectives of the university has been and continues to be the preparation of teachers and other professional school personnel.
-The university’s commitment to quality in teacher education is demonstrated by selective admission to the program, a wide range of academic courses, and closely supervised field experiences appropriate for the professional needs of diverse students.
+The university’s commitment to quality in teacher education is demonstrated by selective admission to the program, a wide range of academic courses, and closely supervised field experiences appropriate for the professional needs of all students.

 For general inquiries regarding the elementary education program,